-At Shimalla, Wechsler, Lepp & D’Onofrio, LLP, our experienced divorce attorneys can review your case and clearly explain your options.
-Whether you want to modify your spousal support, or if you oppose a modification, we provide strategic representation in all post-decree family law matters.
+At Shimalla, Wechsler, Lepp & D’Onofrio, LLP, our divorce attorneys can review your case and clearly explain your options.
+Whether you want to modify your alimony or oppose a modification proposed by your ex-spouse, we provide strategic representation in all post-decree family law matters.

 - One spouse’s income increases or decreases

 - One spouse retires, loses a job, or suffers another substantial financial loss

 - The receiving spouse moves in with a partner

 If the person receiving support remarries, support will terminate.
 It may also be terminated in situations involving the payer’s long-term unemployment, disability, or retirement at full Social Security retirement age.